alexgo-io/alexlab-doc/product-features/farming/key-concepts.md

 ### What are LP tokens?

 LP tokens are the tokens you receive when you provide funds to a liquidity pool.
 These tokens represent your share of the pool's assets.
 As a liquidity provider, you earn a portion of the fees charged to users who perform swaps within the pool.
-Liquidity can be removed at any time, and when you do, the earnings associated with your LP tokens are withdrawn as well.
 For a deeper understanding of these concepts, check out the [Liquidity Providers](../liquidity-providers/README.md) section of the docs.

+{% hint style="warning" %}
 You may notice that farming often yields higher rewards than regular staking.
 Well, farming involves liquidity provision and comes with the risk of Impermanent Loss.
 It's not as scary as it sounds, but it is worth learning about the concept before you get started.
 You can learn more in the [Impermanent Loss subsection](../liquidity-providers/key-concepts.md#impermanent-loss) from the Liquidity Providers page.
+{% endhint %}

 ### What exactly is a farm?